 When any portion of your child’s nervous system is damaged through disease or injury, the entire body may be affected.
 Because the brain, spinal cord and nerves cannot repair themselves, it is important the neurologic problems be treated as soon as possible before damage becomes irreversible.

-The neurosurgeons at Children’s are committed to expertise in the surgical treatment of infants and children, including the development of innovative new therapies and surgical support services.
+The pediatric neurosurgeons at Children’s are board-certified in pediatric neurological surgery and are experts in the surgical treatment of infants and children, including the development of innovative new therapies and surgical support services.

 Neurologic disorders we treat surgically

 The neurosurgeons in the Neurosurgical Program at Children’s work with a variety of specialists including physiatrists (rehab physicians), pulmonologists, physical and occupational therapists, cardiologists, genetics counselors, orthopedic specialists, physician assistants, nurses, social workers and mobility experts, all to give your child the most comprehensive surgical care available.

 Our specialists treat a full range of neurologic disorders, including: